Woman gives birth on make-shift stretcher while being carried for 5 km

 #WATCH Assam: A woman gave birth on her way to a state Dispensary on a make-shift stretcher made using cot, plastic sheet and cloth, in Udalguri village of Chirang.
 Two people had to carry the woman on the make-shift stretcher for 5 km.
 (08-09) pic.twitter.com/gHkC4P8ZiP— ANI (@ANI) September 9, 2019

-According to the woman's family, two people had carried the woman on it for 5 kilometers to the dispensary after they did not get any response from 102 ambulance service.
+According to the woman's family, two people had carried the woman on it for 5 kilometres to the dispensary after they did not get any response from 102 ambulance service.

 "We called on 102 but did not get any response.
-Our patient was serious so I along with my relative carried her made this make-shift stretcher using the cot and carried her for 5 kilometers to the hospital.
+Our patient was serious so I along with my relative carried her made this make-shift stretcher using the cot and carried her for 5 kilometres to the hospital.
 It was raining so we also covered it using plastic," Bijoy, a family member said.

 He said that there is no road connectivity to his village that's why they have to often take patients to the hospital on similar make-shift stretchers.